Import Udemy Data to Google Sheets

 - Click Run and you’ll see a list of 100 Music courses from Udemy, sorted by review count.

 - Of course you can go back and edit this request to get the categories or search terms you’re interested in.
 This page contains a handy request builder you can use to check out different parameters: https://www.udemy.com/developers/affiliate/methods/get-courses-list/

 Part 3: Handle Pagination

 By default, Udemy only returns a maximum of 100 records.
-To get more you need to navigate through their next page URLs as described in their documentation.
+To get more you need to navigate through their next page URLs.

 In API Connector you can set up automatic pagination handling as follows:

-- URL: set up your URL as usual, making sure to include the page_size=100 parameter
+- URL: set up your URL as usual, including the page_size=100 parameter

 - Pagination type: next page URL

 - Number of pages: enter the number of pages you’d like to fetch